JoshuaKGoldberg/Goldblog/content/blog/type-parameters-missing-function-codefix/index.md

 }
 ```

-... and the function TypeScript added had a type error!
+... and the function TypeScript added came with a type error!
 😱

 ```ts